brodyee/brodyee.github.io/research.md

+## Deep Learning Classification with Noisy Labels

+I worked on this project while interning at [KLA](https://www.kla.com/).
+I researched and modified state of the art noisy-label deep learning classification techniques for KLA data.
+The methods utilized semi- and self-supervised learning, alongside advance CNNs.
+Achieved accuracies nearing those of a clean dataset (within 3-5\%) in datasets with up to 20\% noise.

 ## Identifying Musical Instruments in an Audio Recording with Recurrent Neural Networks

 I originally used deep learning to recognize instruments in an audio file with [Dr. Andrew Ross](https://emunix.emich.edu/~aross15/).
 We did so by simulating